Ruditapes philippinarum (Japanese carpet shell)

 Economic ImpactTop of page

-The economic impact of R. philippinarum introduction is generally positive in terms of livelihoods and employment.
+The economic impact of Ruditapes philippinarum introduction is generally positive in terms of livelihoods and employment.
 The clam provides for economic growth in coastal communities through new or increased direct revenue streams from fishing, aquaculture and wholesaling.
-Indirect benefits in related industries such as equipment manufacture and transport and multiplier effects as communities raise their spending power are also positive consequences of successful Manila clam introduction.
+Indirect benefits in related industries such as equipment manufacture and transport and multiplier effects as communities raise their spending power are also positive consequences of successful introduction.
 Such economic benefits explain the direct support for introduction of the clam received from local or national governments.

 Environmental ImpactTop of page

+Ruditapes philippinarum aquaculture and fisheries also have impacts on habitats.
+The use of netting to protect the clams from predation by crabs can increase sediment deposition (Spencer et al., 1996) and the organic content of the sediment (Munroe and McKinley, 2007).
 The effects of mechanized clam fishing involving the hydraulic “pump-scoop” dredge may also affect sediment granulometry although results are inconclusive (Jensen et al., 2005; Parker and Pinn, 2005).